joloveridge/handlebars-template/README.md

 # handlebars-template
-A boilerplate for handlebars, using gulp
+A boilerplate for handlebars, using gulp.
+Project built in collaboration with [Adam Auckland](https://github.com/adamauckland) (to whom I owe many beers)

 # Initialize project